Cow vigilante violence in India: Background and history

 The BJP has run the Indian central government since its election victory in 2014.
 Following Narendra Modi's rise to power, extremist Hindu groups have led attacks across the country that have targeted Muslim and Dalit communities.
 These attacks have been carried out with the stated intention of protecting cows.
-Dalit groups are particularly vulnerable to such attacks, as they are frequently responsible for disposing cattle carcasses and skins.
+Dalit groups are particularly vulnerable to such attacks, as they are frequently responsible for disposing of cattle carcasses and skins.
 The perpetrators of these attacks, described as "vigilantism" by Human Rights Watch, have stated that they are protecting the rights of Hindus, and that the police do not adequately deal with cow slaughter.
 Scholar Radha Sarkar has argued that "cow vigilantism itself is not new in India, and violence over the protection of cows has occurred in the past.
 However, the frequency, impunity, and flagrance of the current instances of cow-related violence are unprecedented."
 In 2015 Business Insider reported that vigilante attacks on trucks carrying cattle had increased in Maharastra.
-In 2017, Bloomberg reported that according to the meat industry representatives, cow vigilantes have been stopping vehicles, extorting money and stealing valuable livestock.
-Cow vigilante activity also increased during the run up to 2015 Bihar Legislative Assembly election.
+In 2017, Bloomberg reported that according to meat industry representatives, cow vigilantes have been stopping vehicles, extorting money and stealing valuable livestock.
+Cow vigilante activity also increased during the run up to the 2015 Bihar Legislative Assembly election.
 BJP leader Sushil Kumar Modi said the election was "a fight between those who eat beef and those who are against cow slaughter".
 The Economist argued in 2016 that cow vigilantism can sometimes be a profitable business.
 It pointed to an Indian Express investigation that found that vigilantes in Punjab charge cattle transporters 200 rupees ($3) per cow in exchange for not harassing their trucks.